jackiehobson/macscripts/README.md

 # macscripts

 Scripts to enhance MacOS.
-Basically autoupdates homebrew and checks from macos updates every 30 min (typically at login).
+It autoupdates homebrew and checks from macos updates (updater.sh) and also provides easy to remember aliases to check for updates and upgrade macos.

 ## Install